Cecilia Gallerani: Family and early life

 Cecilia was born in early 1473 into a large family from Siena.
 Her father's name was Fazio Gallerani.
-He was not a member of the nobility, but he occupied several important posts at the Milanese court, including the position of ambassador to Republic of Florence and Duchy of Lucca.
+He was not a member of the nobility, but he occupied several important posts at the Milanese court, including the position of ambassador to Republic of Florence and Republic of Lucca.
 Her mother was Margherita Busti, the daughter of a noted doctor of law.

 She was educated alongside her six brothers in Latin and literature.
 In 1483 at the age of ten, Cecilia was betrothed to Stefano Visconti, but the betrothal was broken off in 1487 for unknown reasons.
-In May 1489, she left home for the Monastero Nuovo, and it was possibly there where she met Ludovico.
+In May 1489, she left home for the Monastero Nuovo, and it was possibly there that she met Ludovico.

 Mistress of Ludovico Sforza

+Gallerani was a lifelong scholar with a musical gift and love of poetry, which she composed in Latin and Italian.
+She became a mistress of the Duke of Milan, Ludovico Sforza "il Moro" when she was 16 or 18 and enjoyed entertaining the intellectual elite out of her apartments in his Milanese castle and seat of the ducal court at the Porta Giovia.
+It is supposed that she was Sforza's preferred partner but too low in social rank to be a politically acceptable match; after their son Cesare was born on 3 May 1491, Sforza continued to provide for the family with palatial homes, an arranged marriage for Gallerani with an Italian count, and senior church appointments for Cesare in Milan.

+Gallerani and son continued to live in Castello Sforza for up to a year, around when the duke's long-negotiated marriage to a daughter of the Duke of Ferrara (and niece of the Queen of Hungary) could be celebrated.
+The 16-year-old Duchess Beatrice d'Este discovered the liaison and insisted on their removal.
+They were first installed in the Verme Palace until Gallerani was given a palace in Carmagnola in 1492, when she married the son of a duke of the House of Carminati who had pledged service to Sforza.